top of page

 Suprelorin Implants - The Open Sanctuary Project

-Whilst the implants can be life saving for some hens, we do not recommend implanting as standard.
-Implants change the hormone levels of the hen and can sometimes supress certain behaviours and their personalities.
-They also reduce in effectiveness over time.
-We suggest using them only when necessesary.
+Whilst the implants can be life saving for some hens, we do not implant as standard here.
+Implants change the hormone levels of the hen and can sometimes suppress certain behaviours and their personalities.
+They can also reduce in effectiveness over time.
+Some sanctuaries do successfully keep hens constantly implanted.

 Food and food storage